RadziuMM/RadziuMM/README.md

 I can also do penetration testing, but I find it tedious, so I'm not likely to become a hacker.

-### Currently working as a full stack developer in Kysune corporation.

 ### You can find some of my skills here and in my portfolio:
 - https://radziu.dev/